 To date, ADFD has provided AED 1.5 billion ($408.3 million) to fund development projects in sectors including transport, water, agriculture, healthcare and education.

 Among the projects have been a AED 227 million ($61.7 million) grant for the construction of the UAE-Pakistani Friendship Road in Waziristan, and AED 230 million ($62.6 million) for the construction of two hospitals, the Emirates Hospital and Sheikh Zayed Hospital.

-Additionally, the ADFG pledged AED 46 million ($12.5 million) for training colleges as well as AED 66 million ($17.9 million) to rehabilitate the Tarbela Dam.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Additionally, the ADFG pledged AED 46 million ($12.5 million) for training colleges as well as AED 66 million ($17.9 million) to rehabilitate the Tarbela Dam.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.